Pacificana: Distribution

-This species is only known from the Bounty Islands | Moutere Hauriri in New Zealand.
+This species is only known from the Bounty Islands in New Zealand.

 Biology

 This spider is known to make silk retreats under rocks in bird colonies.
 They are assumed to emerge from these retreats to hunt insect prey.

 Conservation status

 Under the New Zealand Threat Classification System, this species is listed as "Naturally Uncommon" with the qualifiers of "Climate Impact", "Data Poor: Trend", "Island Endemic" and "One Location".